News Corp settles 7 further hacking cases

 News International is currently negotiating a host of legal claims after it admitted hacking in to the phones of celebrities, politicians and victims of crime to secure stories.

-Sky News, the news channel of BSkyB which is part owned by News Corp, said on Tuesday that News International had paid out settlements totalling hundreds of thousands of pounds.
+Sky News, the news channel of BSkyB which is part owned by News Corp, said on Tuesday that News International had paid out settlements totaling hundreds of thousands of pounds.

 (Reporting by Kate Holton)